 You can read the entire article HERE.

 Before you begin, if you have been drinking large amounts of alcohol for a long time, it is recommended that you see a doctor, or check into a detox center, or your local hospital.
-Do not try to stop drinking suddenly – alcohol withdrawal can potentially be deadly.
+Do not try to stop drinking suddenly – alcohol withdrawal can potentially be life-threatening.
 If you start experiencing severe withdrawal symptoms (panic attacks, rapid heartbeat, severe anxiety, the shakes) you should seek immediate medical assistance.
-The condition could potentially deteriorate to delirium tremors (DT’s), which is deadly, if left untreated.
+The condition could potentially deteriorate to delirium tremors (DT’s), which can be fatal if left untreated.

 Now that you are ready, the following tips will help you get started on the road to recovery: